*I am a white parent and my reflections are from a white perspective directed to fellow white parents.*

 The country is burning.
 That’s the sentence that kept playing in my mind over and over again last night.
 A Black man had his neck crushed by a police officer, while three of his colleagues stood by and did NOTHING.
 Another story in the chapter upon chapter upon chapter of police brutality against a person of color.
 And now the country is burning…again.
 Enough.
 Action starts at home.
 If you’re not having talking with children about race and racial violence at home, now is the time.

-Below are several resources to discuss race and racial violence with children.
+Below are several resources to have conversations about race and racial violence with children.
 And even if you’ve had a talk, these conversations need to be routine.
 As the folks over at EmbraceRace point out, “Race is a topic you should plan to revisit again and again in many different ways overtime.”

 Talking With Kids About Race and Racial Violence